 Make no mistake, the marketing of cat food is targeted towards what will appeal to us.
 The images of grilled chicken, carrots, spinach and cranberries are there to make us imagine fresh, healthy food for our beloved kitty.
-Cats are not little people, especially when it comes to nutrition - they are not even little dogs.
-As discussed in Choosing the Right Food for Your Cat and You, cats are obligate carnivores, meaning they have evolved to derive all of their needed nutrition from eating only other animals.
+Cats are not little people, especially when it comes to nutrition – they are not even little dogs.
+Cats are obligate carnivores, meaning they have evolved to derive all of their needed nutrition from eating only other animals.
 When we put up fences around our vegetable gardens, it is not because we’re worried about cats eating our carrots, peas and tomatoes!

 So How Do I Read the Label?

 - Start by ensuring the food you choose is labeled “complete” or “balanced” to ensure your cat’s minimum nutritional requirements will be met.

 - Then make sure you are either using an appropriate food for your cat’s life stage (kitten, adult), or you are feeding a food appropriate for “All Life Stages.”

 - You can basically ignore segment labeling such as “premium”, “super-premium”, “natural”, or “holistic”, as these have no official designation and do not hold a company to a set standard.